Much has been discovered since my

 children living at the time of his death:

 A Thomas Daniel appeared in records of South West Virginia between 1771 and 1784 who may be our Thomas Daniel 1750-1825.
 Thomas Daniel was awarded land in 1781 in Washington County, VA for which the commissioners' certificate noted he had actually settled on in 1771.
-This land fell in the Virginia counties of Botetourt County in 1771, Fincastle in 1772, Washington County in 1776 and later Russell County.
+This land was located on the Maiden Spring Fork of the Clinch River and fell in the Virginia counties of Botetourt County in 1771, Fincastle in 1772, Washington County in 1776 and later Russell County.
 Today it is in Tazewell County.

 Thomas Daniel was sued for non-payment of a debt to Abraham Bledsoe in 1772 in Fincastle County.
-Bledsoe was a well known Kentucky Long Hunter which may indicate that Thomas Daniel 1725-1750 was too.
+Bledsoe was a well known Kentucky longhunter which may indicate that Thomas Daniel 1725-1750 was also a longhunter.
+Longhunters explored and hunted in the frontier regions of Tennessee and Kentucky in the 1750s through the 1770s.

-Thomas Daniel served as a private in the Fincastle County company of Captain William Russell for 99 days in 1774 during Dunmore's War and likely fought at the Battle of Point Pleasant as he appears on the muster roll that was most likely for the company which was at that battle.
+Thomas Daniel served as a private in the Fincastle County company of Captain William Russell for 99 days in 1774 during Dunmore's War and he appears on the muster roll for the company which was at that fought at the Battle of Point Pleasant.
 He was paid 7 pounds 8 shillings and 6 pence for his service.
 He also made a claim for "sundry" supplies provided to the militia in the amount of 12 pounds 13 shillings and 16 pence.
 That is somewhere between 2-3,000 2017 U. S. dollars.
-It seems possible that he also had Revolutionary War service, but often soldiers who served in the militia in these remote frontier areas were only credited for their service if they or their spouse lived long enough to submit a pension application or were asked to serve as a witness to another soldier's service.
+It seems possible that Thomas also had Revolutionary War service, but often soldiers who served in the militia in these remote frontier areas were only credited for their service if they or their spouse lived long enough to submit a pension application or were asked to serve as a witness to another soldier's service.
 Thomas likely died a few years before he was eligible to apply for a pension or to be asked to testify as a witness.
-Militiamen from this area, including a close cousin (Spilsby Daniel) served at the Battle of Kings Mountain from Washington County, VA militia companies.
+Militiamen from this area, including a close cousin (Spilsby Daniel), who lived near Thomas at the time, served at the Battle of Kings Mountain from Washington County, VA militia companies.
 Some soldiers' service consisted solely of actions against the various Indian tribes who supported the British and they never actually engaged the British.
+The only mention of the service of Edmund Daniel, a cousin, and the wounds he sustained at the Battle of Brandywine were relayed by family many years later in a county history in Texas.

 Thomas Daniel appears on the 1782 and 1783 tax lists of Washington County, VA taxed for 7 horses and 5 or 6 cattle.
-He is listed next to James (Sr) and Wyatt Daniel in 1782, their first appearance in records.
-This suggests that Wyatt was born about 1761.
+He is listed next to James (Sr) and Wyatt Daniel in 1782, their first appearance in records in the region.
+This suggests that Wyatt was born about 1761 which is supported by his age in the 1810-1840 censuses.
 Thomas Daniel 1750-1825 was taxed for around the same number of horses in cattle in Kentucky tax records.

 Thomas last appears in Virginia records when he sold his land in Washington County in 1784.
 He did not sign the petition for the creation of Russell County, VA in 1785.
-It appears that he migrated out of the county.
+It appears that he had migrated out of the county by this time.
 James Daniel Sr., Wyatt and their close relations appear in Washington, Russell and later Tazewell County, VA until after 1800 when most of this family migrated to Kentucky.

 Spilsby Daniel also appears in Russell County, VA tax lists in 1788 and his Revolutionary War pension application indicates that he was living in Washington County by 1780 when, at about age 15, he joined the Virginia militia.
 He accompanied Wyatt Daniel to Kentucky and Tennessee.